justintv/Twitch-API/embed-video.md

 `getDuration():Float`

+Returns duration of video in seconds.
 Does not work for live streams.
-Returns duration of video in seconds.

 `getCurrentTime():Float`

+Returns current timestamp in seconds for video.
 Does not work for live streams.
-Returns current timestamp in seconds for video.

 `getQuality():String`

-Returns current quality of playback. (e.g. `"Source"`)
+Returns current quality of playback. (e.g. `"high"`)

 `getQualities():String[]`

-Returns available qualities. (e.g. `["Source", "High", "Medium", "Low", "Mobile"]` or `["Source"]`)
+Returns available qualities. (e.g. `["chunked", "high", "medium", "low", "mobile"]` or `["chunked"]`)

 `isPaused():Boolean`